sjhuang26/thinking-system/README.md

 You could visualize this as a two-variable equation Even jumping from "front of flashcard" to "back of flashcard" is a logic formula of Item1 + Item2
 ```

+- At some point you should review basic **educational constructs** that you had learned in the past through rote.
+  - "KWL charts"
+  - "hamburger models of essays"
+  - logical relations and deductions
+    - "NOT" metaphor
+    - "LESS THAN" and "MORE THAN" metaphors
+    - bubble metaphors, where "NOT (A not-equals B)" sprouts from "A equals B".
+  - **TODO!
+Figure out how such ideas can be generalized into a productive standardized format of data exchange.
+Such standardized formats are key to controlling attention.**
+- Construct a **cue hierarchy**.
+Such hierarchies have **zero cues** near the top and **one cues** descending from them.
+Zero cues are various Platonic Ideals of wide classes of cues (e.g., numbers, letters, words, variables of a logical formula), which should be visualized as small gray-colored spheres as multi-colored parameters of a logical formula, which are eventually substituted for specific objects.
+  - Creativity is in part the metaphorical combinatorial collision of thousands of spheres.
+  - There frequently exists a need to jump from one sphere to another sphere wholly independent from the first one.
+  - The relevant portal formula is: ```0&1```